-- i.
-The student's family income qualifies under the levels set by the State Superintendent and the parent provides verification in the form of income statements, pay stubs, or tax returns: - these levels are set to correspond to the income levels for the federal free lunch program and may be found at schools.utah.gov/schoolfees on the fee waiver application form; - all income received by the household is considered including salary, public assistance benefits, social security payments, pensions, unemployment compensation and child support payments. - c.
+- A student is eligible for and will be granted a fee waiver if the Fee Waiver Administrator receives a completed application and verification of one of the following from the student or parent: - i.
+The student's family income qualifies under the levels set by the State Superintendent and the parent provides verification in the form of income statements, pay stubs, or tax returns: - 1) these levels are set to correspond to the income levels for the federal free lunch program and may be found at schools.utah.gov/schoolfees on the fee waiver application form; - 2) all income received by the household is considered including salary, public assistance benefits, social security payments, pensions, unemployment compensation and child support payments. - c.
 The student receives Supplemental Security Income (SSI) and the parent provides benefit verification documents from the Social Security Administration. - d.
-The student's family receives Temporary Assistance for Needy Families (TANF) and the parent provides benefit verification from the Utah Department of Workforce Services for the period for which the fee waiver is sought which may be in the form of an electronic screenshot of eligibility determination or status. - e.
+The student's family receives Temporary Assistance for Needy Families (TANF) or Supplemental Nutrition Assistance Program (SNAP) funding, and the parent provides benefit verification from the Utah Department of Workforce Services for the period for which the fee waiver is sought which may be in the form of an electronic screenshot of eligibility determination or status. - e.
 The student is in foster care through the Division of Child and Family Services; or is in state custody and the individual seeking the waiver provides the youth in care required intake form and school enrollment letter, provided by a case worker from the Utah Division of Child and Family Services or the Utah Juvenile Justice Department. - 2.
-A school shall ensure that a fee waiver or other provision in lieu of fee waiver is available to any student whose parent is unable to pay. - G. Service In Lieu of Fees - 1.
-ALA may allow a student to perform service in lieu of a fee, but service in lieu of a fee may not be required.
-ALA may allow a student to perform service in lieu of a fee if the service assignment is appropriate to the: - a.
-Age of the student; - b.
-The physical condition of the student; - c.
-Maturity of the student; - d.
-The service is consistent with state and federal laws, including section 53G-7-504 and the Federal Fair Labor Standards Act, 29 U.S.C.
-201; - e.
-The service can be performed within a reasonable period of time; and - f.
-The service is at least equal to the minimum wage for each hour of service. - 2.
-A student who performs service may not be treated differently than other students who pay a fee. - 3.
-The service may not create an unreasonable burden for a student or parent and may not be of such a nature as to demean or stigmatize the student. - H. Notification of Eligibility - 1.
-After reviewing the documentation provided by the student and the student's parent, the Fee Waiver Administrator will approve or deny the fee waiver request. - 2.
-The Fee Waiver Administrator shall provide written notice of the decision to grant or deny a fee waiver request to the student's parent using the standardized state board fee waiver decision and appeal form.
+A school shall ensure that a fee waiver or other provision in lieu of fee waiver is available to any student whose parent is unable to pay. - 3.
+The school may charge a proportional share of a fee or reduced fee if circumstances change for a student or family so that fee waiver eligibility no longer exists. - 4.
+The school may retroactively waive fees if eligibility can be determined to exist before the date of the fee waiver application.